mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/background/index.md

   </tbody>
 </table>

-Use the `background` key to include one or more background scripts or a background page in your extension.
+Use the `background` key to include one or more background scripts, a background page, or a Service worker in your extension.

 Background scripts are the place to put code that needs to maintain a long-term state, or perform long-term operations, independently of the lifetime of any particular web pages or browser windows.